Mentored Scientist Award in Pancreas Cancer

 • Non-faculty series - Professional Research Series including Specialist Series.
 Investigators in these series must make a strong case for their plan for becoming independent researchers.

-Who is Not eligible: Associate and Full professors; staff; Applicants without terminal degrees (e.g. PhD and MD).
+Who is NOT eligible: Associate and Full professors; staff; Applicants without terminal degrees (e.g. PhD and MD).

 Submission Rules

-Designation of Mentor
+Designation of Mentor:

 All Mentored Scientist Award applications require a research mentor.